evias/nem-nodejs-bot/README.md

 This is a multi feature Bot written in Node.js for the NEM blockchain.
 This bot can be deployed to Heroku free tiers or serving locally.

-Main features of this bot include listening to account transactions income or account data modifications and cosigning multi signature accounts transactions.
-The NEMBot aims to be hidden such that Websites using the Bot to get Payment Updates, never **directly** communicate with the Bot.
-This helps secure the Signing features but also gives more Privacy to any company which wishes to use the NEMBot to Listen to Incoming Transaction (example of NEMPay).
+Main features of this bot include **listening** to account **transactions** income or account data modifications and **cosigning** multi signature accounts **transactions**.

+The **NEMBot** aims to be hidden such that Websites using the Bot for *payment processing*, never **directly** communicate with the Bot.
+This helps secure the Signing features but also gives more Privacy to any company using the NEMBot for their Payment Processor (example of
+NEMPay).

 Socket.io is used to Proxy the Communication between the NEMBot and your Node.js express app.
 This is to avoid addressing your NEMBot over HTTP or Websocket **directly**(traceable in the Network Console).
 I decided to implement a Proxying mechanism using Socket.io that will be placed between the Frontend and the Bot such that **even reading** is kept private.

-The multisignature co-signing features will not be using any other Communication protocol than the Blockchain itself!
-This is possible with the Multi Signature Account Push Notification System right in the NEM blockchain core.
-Communicating only through the NEM Blockchain is a security feature that will help not disclose the NEMBot(s) used for co-signing.
+The multisignature co-signing features do not use any other **communications** protocol than the **Blockchain** itself!
+This is possible with the *Multi Signature Account Push Notification System* right in the NEM blockchain core.
+Communicating only through the NEM Blockchain is a security feature that will help not disclose locations of the NEMBot(s) used for co-signing.

 The NEMBot also provides a HTTP/JSON API for which the endpoints will be listed in this document.
-The HTTP/JSON API should only provide with a READ API such that the database of the NEMBot(s) can be read.
+The HTTP/JSON API should only provide with a READ API such that the database of the NEMBot(s) can be read. **In the current state of development, however, there is a /api/v1/reset API endpoint to RESET the NEMBot data**.
+Please be aware of this if you decide to use the NEMBot already.

+This bot can secure your application in a new way as you can deploy **any count** of NEMBots to **co-sign** your multisig accounts transactions.
+This way you can configure a secure multisig infrastructure and let the NEMBot handle co-signing automatically.

 Dependencies
 ------------